Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 ```
 + Presents tons new features that were not in 1.5
 + Makes use of a custom plugin to bring about some of the features
-+ Full Linux support in addition to Windows
++ Full Linux and Windows support
 + Rewritten codebase to allow for efficiency
-+ Coded in a way to more likely to work with every Portal 2's continual updates.
++ Coded in a way to will more likely work with every Portal 2's continual updates.
-+ Stable, user-friendly launcher
++ Stable
 + More organized file-structure
-- Will take longer to install (requires that you install Python and add it to PATH)
+- Will take longer to install (requires that you install Python)
+- No launcher (you gotta download the code base and run it yourself)
 - Some features may break as we update the pre-release.
 - Not easy to update
 ```

-# Mod features (Already shipped in v1.5)
+## Mod features (Already shipped in v1.5)
 1. Maximum player cap of 33 (not 32!)
 2. Elastic player collision
 3. Custom player colors